Real-world studies show updated Covid-19 boosters offer important protection against urgent care visits and hospitalizations - KTVZ

 These are early studies.
 At the time they were done, only about 5% of adults in each study had received a bivalent booster.

-That means the vaccine effectiveness of the booster is likely to be underestimated, the researchers said in an interview with CNN.
+That means the vaccine effectiveness of the booster is likely to be underestimated, the researchers told CNN.
 Normally, the people who are quickest to get a booster are those who know they really need them because of an underlying condition or something else they feel puts them at higher risk.

 These people are also most likely to need care in the clinic or hospital if they get Covid-19, Link-Gelles said.